eduarddrenth/ConfigurableReports/README.md

 - xml configuration and/or annotations to transform existing Java data objects into report blocks
 - provide styling information (css like, syntax independent) seperate from code
 - a firebug like debug mode to help evaluate your report.

+You can find a supporting GUI here: https://github.com/eduarddrenth/iText-GUI